vardhandongre/MIRAGE-Benchmark/README.md

 ## Overview

-MIRAGE (Multi-modal Interactive Reasoning and Agricultural Guidance Evaluation) is a comprehensive benchmark for evaluating AI systems in agricultural consultation scenarios.
+MIRAGE: A Benchmark for Multimodal Information-Seeking and Reasoning in Agricultural Expert-Guided Conversations is a comprehensive benchmark for evaluating AI systems in multimodal consultation scenarios.
 The benchmark consists of two main components:

 - [MMST (Multi-Modal Single-Turn)](MMST/README.md) - Single-turn multimodal reasoning tasks
 - [MMMT (Multi-Modal Multi-Turn)](MMMT/README.md) - Multi-turn conversational tasks with visual context